plumier/plumier/website/docs/Controller.md

 }
 ```

-Above code will be the same as access `ctx.request.body`.
+Above code is the same as accessing `ctx.request.body`.

 Allowed path example:
 * Using dot to access child property `request.ip` etc